nuls-io/nuls-v2-design-docs/design-en/n.Consensus module design v1.3.md

-# 共识模块设计文档
+# Consensus module design document

 [TOC]

-## 一、总体描述
+## 1、General description

-### 1.1 模块概述
+### 1.1 Module overview

-#### 1.1.1 为什么要有共识模块
+#### 1.1.1 Why do you have a consensus module

-​	众所周知，区块链的核心是共识机制。和传统互联网的cliet-server架构不同，区块链的节点是对等的，没有中心，大家权利一样；所以为了使数据达到一致性，让一个没有中心的网络维护一套大家都认同的账本，这就是共识机制的作用。

-​	从广义上来说，共识机制就是区块链每个节点共同遵守的规则或算法，是实现互信的基础，如此才能实现去中心化的无监管，维持整个平台的正常运转。

-​	从狭义来说，共识机制决定了每个节点对区块链上交易的验证和确认的机制。
+​	As we all know, the core of the blockchain is the consensus mechanism.
+Unlike the traditional Internet's clipet-server architecture, the nodes of the blockchain are peer-to-peer, without the center, and everyone has the same rights; so in order to make the data consistent, let a network without a center maintain a set of books that everyone agrees with.
+This is the role of the consensus mechanism.

+​	Broadly speaking, the consensus mechanism is the rule or algorithm that each node of the blockchain adheres to, and is the basis for mutual trust.
+In this way, it can achieve decentralized unsupervised and maintain the normal operation of the entire platform.

+​	In a narrow sense, the consensus mechanism determines the mechanism by which each node verifies and validates transactions on the blockchain.

-#### 1.1.2 共识模块要做什么
+#### 1.1.2 What does the consensus module do

-​	区块链的每次交易，都必须获得每个节点的认可，只有全网都达成共识后，交易才算完成。就好像民主选举中，投票方式或规则必须被全民认可，基于此才能完成选举。而在区块链中，共识机制的主要表现就是激励制度，也就是给矿工的奖励。在共识机制的保障下，每个矿工都能获得奖励，整个区块链才能有序的运转，提供公平、透明及互信的环境。因此共识模块就需要提供特定的算法来维持，即共识算法。

-​	公链共识机制有多种，主流的有POW、POS、DPOS。NULS主网采用自主原创的POC（Proof Of Credit）共识机制，一种继承了Dpos共识机制的安全性和高效率，同时在协作方面进行了非常大的改进，可以看成是一种升级版的Dpos。

-​	POC共识模块职责：

-- 区块同步后的合法性验证

-- 创建共识节点、委托参与共识、取消委托、注销共识节点★

-- 共识节点打包出块

-- 网络维护激励的发放

-- 作恶节点惩罚★

-  **PS：不同的共识机制其共识算法不尽相同，以上有标记★的为POC共识特有**
+​	Each transaction in the blockchain must be approved by each node, and the transaction is completed only after the entire network has reached a consensus.
+It is like in a democratic election, the voting method or rules must be recognized by the whole people, based on which the election can be completed.
+In the blockchain, the main performance of the consensus mechanism is the incentive system, which is the reward for the miners.
+Under the guarantee of the consensus mechanism, every miner can be rewarded, and the entire blockchain can operate in an orderly manner, providing a fair, transparent and trusting environment.
+Therefore, the consensus module needs to provide a specific algorithm to maintain, that is, the consensus algorithm.

+​	There are many public chain consensus mechanisms, and the mainstream is POW, POS, and DPOS.
+The NULS main network adopts the self-originated POC (Proof Of Credit) consensus mechanism, which inherits the security and high efficiency of the Dpos consensus mechanism.
+At the same time, it has made great improvements in collaboration, which can be regarded as an upgraded version.
+Dpos.

+​	POC Consensus module responsibility：

+- Legality verification after block synchronization

+- Create consensus nodes, delegate participation consensus, cancel delegation, and cancel consensus nodes ★

+- Consensus node packs out blocks

+- Disbursement of network maintenance incentives

+- Bad node punishment ★

+  **PS：Different consensus mechanisms have different consensus algorithms.
+The above marked ★ is unique to POC consensus.**

-#### 1.1.3 《共识模块》在系统中的定位
+#### 1.1.3 《Consensus module》Positioning in the system

-​	共识模块在系统中是比较核心的一块，主要负责打包交易出块，验证区块头，管理系统中的共识节点信息，委托信息，处罚信息等。
+​	The consensus module is a relatively core piece in the system.
+It is mainly responsible for packing transactions, verifying block headers, managing consensus node information in the management system, entrusting information, and penalizing information.

-### 1.2 架构图
+### 1.2 Architecture diagram

-（注意：区块下载属于区块管理模块，重新画图）

 ![](./image/consensus-module/consensus-constants.jpg)

-说明：
+Description：

-- Services 层：
+- Services：
-  - tx service : 交易的增删改查
+  - tx service : Additions, deletions and changes to transactions
-  - consensus service : 共识活动及状态管理二、功能设计
+  - consensus service : Consensus activities and state management, functional design
 - Validator
-  - tx Validator: 共识相关交易的验证器，用于验证共识相关交易
+  - tx Validator: Validator for consensus-related transactions for verifying consensus-related transactions
 - Processor
-  - Tx Processor:共识模块相关交易处理器，用于提交回滚检测交易
+  - Tx Processor:Consensus module related transaction processor for submitting rollback detection transactions
-- Task/Thread层：定时任务
+- Task/Thread：
-  - consensus Task: 共识打包
+  - consensus Task: Consensus packaging
-  - Reward Task ： 数据统计
+  - Reward Task ： Data statistics
-- Storage层:存储共识模块相关交易数据
+- Storage:Store consensus module related transaction data

 ### 2.0 功能架构图